Trades Insurance Online :: News

 Insurance News

-Australia's insurance industry has reported an annual after-tax profit of $6.1 billion in 2024, according to KPMG's annual review.
-This figure is three times higher than the five-year average of $2 billion.
-The substantial profit increase is attributed to significant premium hikes and a year with fewer severe weather events. - read more
+In 2024, Australia's insurance industry recorded an after-tax profit of $6.1 billion, a significant increase from the five-year average of $2 billion.
+This surge is primarily attributed to substantial premium hikes and a reduction in severe weather events. - read more

 Trades Insurance Articles